kkots/GGXrdDisplayPing/README.md

 When the game launches, it will now also launch the mod.

 On Linux, the game usually can be found in `~/.steam/debian-installation/steamapps/common/GUILTY GEAR Xrd -REVELATOR-/`.

+## Changelog

+2025 March 4: Version 1.1: Made changes to the injector to reduce the risk of being flagged as malware by Windows Defender.
+Made 64-bit injector work (was not working previously).